ballerina-platform/module-ballerinax-slack/README.md

 Download and install [Ballerina](https://ballerinalang.org/downloads/).

 ### Pull the Module
-You can pull the FTP module from Ballerina Central using the command:
+You can pull the slack module from Ballerina Central using the command:
 ```ballerina
 $ ballerina pull ballerinax/slack
 ```